CarterPerez-dev/Carters-Portfolio/README.md

-# This is my portfolio repository, I hope you're impressed with the code
+# This is my portfolio repository, I hope you're impressed with the code (its good code...)
 ## Thats it...thanks
 ----
 ```